with our customizable giftcards.

 - This beginner's course is part of a series of 4 introductory workshops for beginners, offered separately: workshops 1, 2, 3 & 4.
 Ordering all 4 at the same time results in a discount.

 - Depending on the number of trainees, the course can be completed in 2.5, 3 or 3.5 hours.
 With a very small number of participants, the quality of the course and the time left to each participant to ask questions, allows the duration of the course to be reduced in order to keep the dates chosen and avoid cancellations.
-For more information, see our General Terms and Conditions of Sale.
+Our classes are group classes, so there is a minimum number of participants required to maintain the session.
+If the number of students is less than 3, the session is likely to be postponed.

 A meet up form will be sent to participants a few days before the date of each workshop, with the exact location of the meeting and the teacher's contact details.